-MOVING FORWARD | A RARE Guide to Selling Your Home During Separation or Divorce
+MOVING FORWARD | A Guide to Selling Your Home During Separation or Divorce

 by Ruth Alexander

-Divorce is rarely one decision.
-It is a series of decisions made during one of the most emotionally charged seasons of life.
+Divorce is not one decision.
+It is a series of decisions made during one of the most emotionally charged seasons of your life.
+This guide is designed to slow things down, bring clarity to the process, and help you make informed choices, especially when it comes to the marital home, which is often the largest shared asset and the most emotionally complex.

-What to Understand Before Choosing a Realtor
+What’s Important Before Choosing a Realtor

 Understanding the Legal Professionals Involved

-One principle remains consistent throughout the process: each party should have their own legal representation.
-Lawyers, financial professionals, and mental health professionals advocate for one individual, not both.
+Lawyers, financial professionals, and mental health professionals are advocates for one individual, not both.

 Your realtor is the only professional both parties must work with together.